 Patricia M. Soldano

 Patricia M. Soldano has spent over 30 years providing family office services.
-She developed Cymric Family Office Services into a multi-family office in 1996, and sold to GenSpring Family Offices in January 2009, where she was Managing Director of Western Region for GenSpring for 5 years and then a Family Office Consultant to GenSpring until December of 2017.
+She owned Cymric Family Office Services and sold to GenSpring Family Offices in January 2009, where she was Managing Director of Western Region for 5 years and then a Family Office Consultant to GenSpring until December of 2017.

-Ms. Soldano is President of Family Enterprise USA; its mission is to promote the growth of family businesses in the US, and she is President of Policy and Taxation Group, dedicated to reforming/repealing the gift, estate, and GST taxes.
-She is Principal Advisor to the Drucker School Global Family Business Institute, and a member of CSUF Family Business Center and on Family Business Editorial Committee for Trust & Estate Magazine.
-She serves on the Investment Committee, Comp Committee and Audit Committee for Alzheimer’s Orange County.
+Ms. Soldano is President of Family Enterprise USA; its mission is to promote the growth of generational owned family businesses in the US, and President of Policy and Taxation Group, which she formed in 1995, that works to reduce onerous tax and economic policies for successful families, family offices and family business.
+She is Principal Advisor to the Drucker School Global Family Business Institute, and a member of CSUF Family Business Center, as well as on Family Business editorial committee for Trust & Estate Magazine.
+She is on the Investment Committee, Comp Committee and Audit Committee for Alzheimer’s Orange County.
 Ms. Soldano received an MBA from Claremont Graduate School, The Drucker School and a BA in Business Administration from Cal State University Fullerton.

 Russ Sullivan is chair of the National Tax Policy Group at lobbying and law firm Brownstein Hyatt Farber Schreck, providing unparalleled insight into the legislative and regulatory risks and opportunities related to tax policy.
 Russ is a Capitol Hill veteran who spent 14 years with the Senate Finance Committee, including nine as staff director.
 He leverages his vast network and industry expertise to devise and execute complex strategies for both nonprofit and for-profit clients on a broad range of issues, including health care, pension planning, trade, economic development and tax policy.